Dekelbo/beaverup/README.md

 Use `x-user-role: admin` for admin-only requests.

+To test protected routes, please send a POST request to /api/auth/login.
+Copy the returned token and either set it as a {{token}} variable in Postman or paste it directly into the Authorization tab as a Bearer Token.

 ## Known Limitations

 - Authentication uses localStorage and mock headers (`x-user-id`, `x-user-role`), not JWT or sessions.